General Writing Support Consultants

 Pursuing a Bachelor of Science in Engineering Physics

 Joud is an undergraduate majoring in engineering physics, with an interest in writing and literature analysis.
-Her first language is Arabic and her interest in languages made it easy for her to be fluent in English and Turkish too.
+Her first language is Arabic and her interest in languages made it easy for her to be fluent in English and Turkish, too.
 She works as a writer for The Eastern Echo and enjoys doing all kinds of research and asking questions about the universe and life in general.
-In her free time, she likes to read, swim and paint.
+In her free time, she likes to read, swim, and paint.

-Pursuing a Master of Arts in Creative Writing
+Bachelor of Arts in Public Relations; pursuing Master of Arts in Creative Writing

 Pursuing Bachelor of Music Education

-Pam McCombs is in her eleventh year of teaching at Eastern Michigan University.
+Pam McCombs is in her twelfth year of teaching at Eastern Michigan University.
 She received her Bachelor of Fine Arts degree in 1987 from EMU.
 She worked for a book and journal manufacturer for eighteen and a half years.
 She received her Master’s in Children’s Literature in 2007 and her Master’s in Written Communication with an emphasis in writing in 2011.
 She taught Harry Potter: Children’s Literature, Literary Allusion, and Pop Culture for six years at EMU and she has now taught in the First-Year Writing program for ten years.
 She was a consultant for the University Writing Center from 2009-2011.
 She returned to the UWC in 2017 and enjoys one-on-one work with undergrad and grad students.
 Volunteering has also been a big part of her life.
 She volunteered for the Ann Arbor District Library Friends Bookshop for ten years and now volunteers for YpsiWrites, a part of the Office of Campus and Community Writing at EMU.
 She is also a 2012 EMWP Fellow, a Cognitive Coach, and an Adaptive Schools participant.
 Pam’s passion for comics and graphic novels has been a big part of her teaching.
 She incorporates comics and graphic memoir/novels into her curriculum.
 Reading, gardening and walking her four-year-old Yorkie/Havanese, Annie, are the hobbies that have kept her sane during the Pandemic.

-Pursuing a Bachelor's degree.
-Considering International Business with a minor in Japanese.
+Pursuing a Bachelor's degree; considering International Business with a minor in Japanese

-Sydney S. is a sophomore working her first year as a consultant at the University Writing Center.
+Sydney S. is a junior working her second year as a consultant at the University Writing Center.
 She likes to spend her free time hanging out with friends, reading, painting/drawing, listening to music, and watching movies.
 After college, she hopes to go to graduate school and eventually move to Japan to grow her fluency in the Japanese language.
 To Sydney, the best thing about working in the UWC is the experience of meeting new people from diverse backgrounds and cultures, as well as learning how to grow her writing and tutoring skills.

 Sydney V. H.

-Sydney is a Junior, pursuing a degree in English with a concentration in Creative Writing.
+Sydney is a senior, pursuing a degree in English with a concentration in Creative Writing.
 She spends most of her spare time up north exploring and viewing the stars from her telescope.
 Sydney's main areas of interest are history and literature (especially Native American Lit.), and she is currently learning Spanish to better her love of knowledge.
 She has a special love for writing argumentative papers but loves to write anything.